Skip to content

 "taxpayersFilename": f"{script_dir}/../data/taxpayersdata.txt",

-# absolute path to the tax administration data file
+# absolute path of tax administration data file

 "admindataFilename": f"{script_dir}/../data/admindata.json"